 Step 4: Make a personal inventory

-An open, honest reflection can help expose underlying causes of addiction and set a person free of secrets, patterns and strongholds.
+An open, honest reflection can help expose the underlying causes of addiction and set a person free of secrets, patterns, and strongholds.

 Step 5: Admitting wrongdoing to others